 6 Creative Strategies for Defining Your Business Persona

 Knowing your audience is the key to business success.
-But do you know your business?
+But how well do you know your business?
+Have you established a business persona for your company?

 This provides a framework for content creation.
 It helps establish tone of voice.
 Dictates a myriad marketing and advertising approaches.